STIXProject/stixproject.github.io/documentation/concepts/data-markings/index.md

 ## Defining Markings

-STIX data markings are implemented via [MarkingType](/data-model/{{site.current_version}}/marking/MarkingType), which has two primary fields: the `Controlled Structure` field indicates which part of the STIX document is being marked, while the `Marking Structure` field contains the marking itself.
-Besides these two primary fields are an `id` and `idref` pair to enable re-using markings, a `version` to indicate which version the data markings schema is being used, and an `Information Source` to indicate who is marking the data and when it was marked.
+STIX data markings are implemented via the [MarkingSpecificationType](/data-model/{{site.current_version}}/marking/MarkingSpecificationType), which has two primary fields: the `Controlled_Structure` field indicates which part of the STIX document is being marked, while the `Marking_Structure` field contains the marking itself.
+Besides these two primary fields are an `id` and `idref` pair to enable re-using markings, a `version` to indicate which version the data markings schema is being used, and an `Information_Source` to indicate who is marking the data and when it was marked.

 Let's dive into each piece of STIX data markings in turn.

 ### Controlled Structure

-As explained above, the `Controlled Structure` field indicates which part of the document the markings apply to.
+As explained above, the `Controlled_Structure` field indicates which part of the document the markings apply to.
 Currently, this is implemented using [XPath 1.0](http://www.w3.org/TR/xpath/), a language for selecting portions of XML documents.
 As you would imagine, this means that the data markings structure is currently tied to XML, though notionally this controlled structure field simply indicates which part of the STIX document is being marked and so could be implemented in other document selection languages.

-Note that the controlled structure must EXPLICITLY select ALL nodes that the marking applies to.
-It's not enough to select the parent and assume it applies to all children.
-So a selector for just an Indicator element will only select that element itself, it does not select the indicator content.
-To select that indicator and its children, make sure to use a selector like `node() | @*` or `descendant-or-self::node() | descendant-or-self::node()/@*` that selects all fields within the given context.
-Note that in XPath, '*' only selects elements, not attributes, and so is not sufficient.
+XPath treats elements (which it refers to as *nodes*) separately from the attributes on those elements.
+To select both XML elements and attributes, use both an XPath selector for nodes (such as `node()`, `//node()`, or `descendant-or-self::node()`) as well as an XPath selector for attributes (such as `@*`, `//@*`, or `descendant-or-self::node()/@*`).
+Join these with a `|` to indicate the union of the node selector and the attribute selector.
+Example selectors for common STIX scenarios are shown below.

 As an example, here's a small snippet that shows the controlled structure field in a handling construct: